 It is a way of acting, through understanding, to negotiate your way through the hazards of any particular situation.
 In every situation, in every set of conditions, no matter how adverse, there is always power available to you.
 Committed practice of the power discipline will enable you to identify and utilise the power inherent in any situation.

 Preparation for the power discipline begins with daily practice of the meditation.
-Gradually, you will learn to incorporate the fruits of meditation into your life by Live-ing and Act-ing.
-In this way you learn to set yourself face to face with reality.
+Gradually, you will learn to incorporate the fruits of meditation into your life by

+LIVE-ing and ACT-ing.